The Old Plantation: Artist and provenance

 For decades the identity of the artist was unknown, as was the painting's provenance before 1935, when it was purchased by Holger Cahill from Mary E. Lyles of Columbia, South Carolina.
 However, in 2010, Susan P. Shames, a librarian at Colonial Williamsburg, published a book titled The Old Plantation: The Artist Revealed in which she argues that the artist was the South Carolina plantation owner John Rose.
-Shames further suggests that the image depicts slaves on Rose's plantation in what is now Beaufort County, South Carolina, or one nearby.
+Shames further suggests that the image depicts laborers on Rose's plantation in what is now Beaufort County, South Carolina, or one nearby.

 In 1775, Rose was named Clerk of the Court of Common Pleas in Beaufort District, an appointment implying his educated status and familiarity with governing officials.
 By 1795, he owned a lot in the town of Beaufort, as well as a rural, 813-acre tract on the Coosaw River in Prince William Parish.
-He employed slave labor to farm the latter property.
-At least 50 of these slaves have been identified by name, and he probably owned others.
-Shames suggests that the slaves and plantation depicted in the image were Rose's own.
+He used enslaved labor to farm the latter property.
+At least 50 of these laborers have been identified by name, and he probably owned others.
+Shames suggests that the laborers and plantation depicted in the image were Rose's own.
 However, the broad river in the middle ground raises questions about whether Rose owned property on both sides of this natural boundary and, thus, whether he depicted his own dwelling and outbuildings in the background, or a neighbor's.
 Rose moved to the Dorchester area in present-day Colleton County in 1795, and he died in 1820 in Charleston after a fall from a horse.

-In his will, Rose left his watercolor of dancing slaves to his son-in-law, Thomas Davis Stall (1770–1848).
-According to Shames, it remained in the family for more than a hundred years, until it was finally sold at an auction of the estate of Rose Rowan Ellis Copes (1846–1927) of Orangeburg, South Carolina, probably in 1928 or 1929.
+In his will, Rose left the watercolor painting to his son-in-law, Thomas Davis Stall (1770–1848).
+According to Shames, it remained in the family for more than a hundred years, until it was finally sold at auction of the estate of Rose Rowan Ellis Copes (1846–1927) of Orangeburg, South Carolina, probably in 1928 or 1929.
 It was bought either by an unidentified interim dealer or by Mary Earle Lyles (b.
 1878) of Columbia.
 It was certainly in Lyles' possession by 1935, when it was purchased by Holger Cahill, acting as agent for Abby Aldrich Rockefeller.
 According to Lyles, however, it was painted on a plantation between Charleston and Orangeburg.
 A watermark on the paper has been identified as that used by the English papermaker James Whatman II (1741–1798) between 1777 and 1794.

 Rockefeller and Cahill transferred the painting to Williamsburg, Virginia, to be part of the Rockefeller collection at the Ludwell–Paradise House.
 It was later given to Colonial Williamsburg.
 The painting is currently held by the Abby Aldrich Rockefeller Folk Art Museum in Williamsburg.